 If you would like to apply to The Pilgrim School under the denomination preference your application must be supported by evidence that your child (or at least one parent/carer) is a regular worshipper (the level of attendance should be at least once a month) at a church affiliated to, or represented at "Churches Together in England" or the "Evangelical Alliance" and has been for at least 12 months prior to the application being made.

 For more information on this, please speak to the school office or go to our Admissions page.

-If your child is absent for any reason, please telephone, send a note or let us know via this website.
-If you have not telephoned, you will receive a telephone call from the school office requesting a reason for your child's absence.
+If your child is absent for any reason, please telephone, send a note or let us know via email.
+If you have not contacted us, you will receive a telephone call from the school office requesting a reason for your child's absence.
 Any unexplained absence has to be recorded as unauthorised.
 Please let us know if your child has a medical appointment during the school day and we will issue your child with a pupil pass.
-Please note that children are unable to leave the school unaccompanied by an adult during the school day.
+Please note that children are unable to leave the school unless accompanied by an adult during the school day.